Representations of the D=2 Euclidean and Poincar\'e groups: Acknowledgements

 \section{Acknowledgements}

-M. A. Lledó wants to thank the Departamento de Física Teórica, Atómica y Óptica of Universidad de Valladolid, for its kind hospitality during the realization of this work. \\ This work is supported by the Spanish Grants PID2020-116567GB-C21, PID2023-001292-S and CEX2023-001292-S, funded by\\ MCIU/AEI/10.13039/501100011033.\\ This work was supported by Horizon Europe EU projects: \\ MSCA-SE CaLIGOLA, Project ID: 101086123,\\ MSCA-DN CaLiForNIA, Project ID: 101119552.\\ This article is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), www.cost.eu. \hyphenation{hos-pi-ta-li-ty} \hyphenation{rea-li-za-tion}
+M. A. Lled\'{o} wants to thank the Departamento de F\'{\i}sica Te\'{o}rica, At\'{o}mica y \'{O}ptica of Universidad de Valladolid, for its kind hospitality during the realization of this work. \\ This work is supported by the Spanish Grants PID2020-116567GB-C21, PID2023-001292-S and CEX2023-001292-S, funded by\\ MCIU/AEI/10.13039/501100011033.\\ This work was supported by Horizon Europe EU projects: \\ MSCA-SE CaLIGOLA, Project ID: 101086123,\\ MSCA-DN CaLiForNIA, Project ID: 101119552.\\ This article is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology), www.cost.eu. \hyphenation{hos-pi-ta-li-ty} \hyphenation{rea-li-za-tion}